DJayalath/rustyturtle/README.md

 ## Live Controls
 WASD/Arrow keys = Move turtle

 Space = Toggle pen

 ## Programming rustyturtle
 Insert instructions line by line into a text file of your choice using the following format:

-DIRECTION REPEATS e.g. SOUTH 50
+INSTRUCTION OPTION e.g. SOUTH 50

-Supports NORTH, SOUTH, EAST and WEST directions.
-You can also use the special instructions "PEN DOWN" and "PEN UP".
-Diagonals such as SOUTHWEST are supported.
+### List of commands (Instruction, Option)
+- NORTH/EAST/SOUTH/WEST, repeats (0 --> inf.)
+- PEN, UP/DOWN
+- COLOUR/COLOR, RGB (Decimal 24-bit e.g. COLOUR 000255000)

+### Additional notes Diagonals also supported e.g. NORTHEAST 20
-You can also set colours with the COLOUR command.
-Specify in the format: COLOUR RGB e.g. COLOUR 000255000 for green or 000255255 for cyan.
-This feature is experimental and not quite working correctly at the moment.
+- The COLOUR command is experimental and not quite working correctly at the moment.
 If no colour specified, it defaults to white.

-If compiling, use cargo run filename.txt to use this programmed file.
+- If compiling, use 'cargo run <filename>' to use your programmed file.

-The interpreter ignores all code after the second space so you can use this to make comments!
+- The interpreter ignores all code after the second space so you can use this to make comments!

-NOTE: This is a very primitive and basic instruction set, even so, I've been lazy so the interpreter is extremely unforgiving.
-All instructions must be formatted exactly as expected.
-See example.txt to see what a typical program should look like.
+NOTE: I have tried to ensure the interpreter provides helpful error messages if it fails to translate your instructions.
+If it doesn't, please let me know so I can fix this in the future.